zaitera/Hypothetical-Machine-IA32-Translator/README.md

 # Hypothetical-Machine-IA32-Translator
-a translator from hypothetical machine to ia32 assembly And elf binary generator.
+* A translator from hypothetical machine to ia32 assembly
+* Elf binary generator.
 Both can be found inside the folder code